kingagajek/ReciPeek/README.md

 1. Select a recipe by clicking on it to view the full details.
 2. Click on the number of stars you wish to award the recipe based on your experience.

-## License

-Short statement about the license, with a link to the full license text.

 ## Contact